 "While the ketogenic diet can be used for weight loss, it doesn't just mean that you are burning fat for fuel, but that you actually have to consume a large percentage of your intake from fats (70% to 80% of your daily calories)," Scheller says.
 "This approach requires very specific nutritional targets when it comes to fat, protein, and carbohydrate ratio, and therefore, each person might have a slightly different requirement per day."

-New York–based dietician and nutrition therapist Alissa Rumsey, MS, RD, agrees.
+New York–based dietitian and nutrition therapist Alissa Rumsey, MS, RD, agrees.
 "The ketogenic diet, just like any diet, is not sustainable for the long term.
-While you may lose weight in the short term, 90% to 95% of people who lose weight with diets will gain it back and two-thirds of people gain back more than they lost.
+While you may lose weight in the short term, [most] people who lose weight with diets will gain it back, [and many] people gain back more than they lost.
 This type of yo-yo dieting—or weight cycling—can be more detrimental to your health than just staying at a higher weight.
 Not only that, but going on a restrictive diet like the keto diet can cause disordered eating behaviors including anxiety around food, feeling out of control with food, losing trust in your body, increased food cravings, overeating, and bingeing."

-Now for the Whole30 diet, which might seem similar, but it has its major differences.
+Now for the Whole30 diet, which might seem similar, but has its major differences.
 "The Whole30 concept is essentially a stricter version of a Paleo-style diet," Scheller explains.
 "With a Paleo diet, this approach removes common allergens like dairy, gluten, grains, soy, and sugar.
 However, with Whole30, you also need to eliminate even natural sweeteners (like honey), avoid packaged foods, and are recommended to avoid recipes that mimic foods that you're used to eating (buh-bye, Paleo brownies)."
 In other words, even those healthy recipes you use that are updated from old favorites are off-limits.
-There's no room for 'healthy' pancakes or so-called 'nice cream.'
+There's no room for "healthy" pancakes or so-called "nice cream."
 It's about eliminating processed foods, along with any imitation processed foods, altogether.

 "While a Whole30 diet may still be low in carbs than an average diet, it will remain dependent on the specific foods chosen.
 This approach does not give specific recommendations when it comes to the fat, protein, and carb ratios, as long as you're abiding by the specific food/ingredient guidelines."
 Basically, with the Whole30 diet, it's not so much about the food's macronutrient content.
 There's much more focus instead on the type of food you're eating (e.g., unprocessed and natural food).